Tasta

-Tasta is a borough of the city of Stavanger which lies in the southwestern part of the large municipality of Stavanger in Rogaland county, Norway.
+Tasta is a borough of the city of Stavanger which lies in the southwestern part of the large Stavanger Municipality in Rogaland county, Norway.
 The borough is located in the northern part of the city.
-The 10.87 km2 borough has a population (2016) of 15,379.
-This gives the borough a population density of 1415 PD/km2.
+The 7.19 km2 borough has a population (2025) of 16,158.
+This gives the borough a population density of 2250 PD/km2.

 Prior to 2020, the eastern half of the island of Åmøy was also included in this borough, but starting in 2020 that area has been part of the borough of Rennesøy.

 The local sports clubs are Tasta IL and Vardeneset BK.

 Neighbourhoods

 Although the borders of "neighbourhoods" (delområder) do not correspond exactly to the borough borders, Tasta roughly consists of the following neighbourhoods: Indre Tasta and Ytre Tasta.

 Politics

-Tasta borough is led by a municipal borough council (kommunedelsutvalg).
-The council consists of 11 members, with the following party allegiances:
+The borough is not independently self-governing, but it falls under the municipal council for Stavanger Municipality.
+The municipal council has delegated some responsibilities to the a borough council (bydelsutvalg) for Tasta.
+The borough council consists of 11 members.
+The tables below show the current and historical composition of the borough council by political party.